 If children don’t have access to fluoridated water, there are a few ways to increase their exposure to this tooth-saving compound:

 - Use fluoridated toothpastes, mouth rinses and/or professionally-applied gels or varnishes.
 These products can help strengthen teeth by hardening the outer enamel surface.
 With toothpaste and rinses, young children tend to swallow most of what is placed in their mouth.
-The American Dental Association and the American Academy of Pediatric Dentistry recommends brushing twice a day and placing a “smear” of toothpaste about the size of a grain of rice, on your child’s brush as soon as the baby teeth start erupting into the mouth (about age six months).
+The American Dental Association and the American Academy of Pediatric Dentistry recommend brushing twice a day and placing a “smear” of toothpaste about the size of a grain of rice, on your child’s brush as soon as the baby teeth start erupting into the mouth (about age six months).
 When your child is about two or three you can move up to a small pea size amount.
 Fluoride rinses shouldn’t be used until good swallowing reflexes have developed, about ages 6 or 7.

 - Dietary fluoride supplements, such as tablets, drops or lozenges, are typically available only by prescription and are intended for children older than 6 months living in areas without fluoridated water in their community.